Finding Your Mentor(s)

 Having a faculty mentor is central to CUNY Baccalaureate’s philosophy and structure.
 Securing a faculty mentor is your responsibility.
 You do not need to have a faculty mentor in order to apply to the program, but you will be required to have a mentor and submit your official area of concentration form by the end of your first semester in CUNY BA.

 Mentors must be full-time faculty members at a CUNY college (that is generally the rank of full, associate or assistant professor or lecturer), teaching in the same (or closely related) field as your area.
-We highly recommend that you maintain your relationships with adjunct and community college faculty, but they cannot serve as official mentors.
+We highly recommend that you maintain your relationships with adjunct faculty, but they cannot serve as official mentors.

 Finding a mentor

 Students find their mentors in different ways.
 You can: